thanos-io/thanos/docs/components/query.md

                                  prefixed with 'dns+' or 'dnssrv+' to detect store API servers through respective DNS
                                  lookups.
+      --store-strict=<staticstore> ...
+                                 Addresses of only statically configured store
+                                 API servers that are always used, even if the health check fails.
+Useful if you have a caching layer on top.
       --store.sd-files=<path> ...
                                  Path to files that contain addresses of store API servers.
 The path can be a glob pattern